Today's Articles

 Growing up, Richard was described by his great-niece Pauli Murray as a "sturdy, rough and tumble fellow... who could work hard but cared more for good times" than he did for studying.
 At night, his more studious brother Robert would teach Richard and his siblings what Robert had learned in school that day, as both Richard and their brother William ("Billy") worked in their father's brickyard rather than attend the local Quaker school.
 In 1855, the Fitzgerald family moved to a farm near Hinsonville in Chester County, Pennsylvania.
 They wanted to reduce the risk to their children of being kidnapped by slave catchers under the Fugitive Slave Act of 1850.

 At the beginning of the American Civil War, Fitzgerald joined the Quartermaster Department as a civilian contractor in Philadelphia, as blacks were not yet allowed to serve in the military.
 In 1862, he was transferred to the Army of the Potomac's Washington supply base; Fitzgerald "went to sea" later in the war, likely as a merchant seaman.
 On April 4, 1870, Richard married Sarah ("Sallie") Ann Williams at her parents' house.
-They had at least 12 children together; six boys and six girls.
+They had at least 12 children together: six boys and six girls.
 Sons Burke and Samuel followed their father into brick-making; Samuel continued the family business after his father's death.

-By 1910 Fitzgerald was producing "30,000 bricks a day from his $17,000 plant but owned besides 100 acres of land within the city limits and has $50,000 worth of real estate.
+By 1910 Fitzgerald was producing "30,000 bricks a day from his $17,000 plant but owned besides 100 acres of land within the city limits and had $50,000 worth of real estate.
 Thirty years of brickmaking (i.e., before 1913) had "netted Fitzgerald a big brickyard with a $6000 cement dryer, which makes it possible to turn out brick at all seasons; a yard whose capacity is 30,000 bricks per day, and whose value, including ten acres of land, is $17,000."
 His holdings in 1913 were valued conservatively at $100,000.
 Besides brickmaking, Fitzgerald was involved in many other business ventures.
 In 1885, he purchased newspaper printing equipment to start a newspaper for the Black community in Durham; no known editions survive, and it is unknown if he published it.

 In 1895, Fitzgerald and four others started the Durham Drug Company, renamed the Fitzgerald Drug Company in 1901, and operated until 1910, when its name was changed.
-Also, in 1901, Fitzgerald became the treasurer for Lincoln Hospital, founded for Blacks.
+Also, in 1901, Fitzgerald became Lincoln Hospital's treasurer, founded for Blacks.
 In 1898, he became the first president of the Coleman Manufacturing Company in Concord, North Carolina.
 This was the first cotton mill in the United States to be built, owned, and operated by Blacks.
 Fitzgerald was president of the Durham Real Estate, Mercantile, and Manufacturing Company, which was incorporated in 1899.
 It was "formed under the laws of the State of North Carolina to promote manufacturing and mercantile interests" for Blacks.

 To become a Financial Management Analyst